-Through the Violence Prevention Initiative at CHOP, youth and program staff can access group models to build their individual resilience after an assault injury or as a result of providing trauma-informed services to youth coping with violent injury.
+Through the Center for Violence Prevention (CVP)'s Violence Intervention Program (VIP) at CHOP, youth and program staff can access group models to build their individual resilience after an assault injury or as a result of providing trauma-informed services to youth coping with violent injury.

 Peer-facilitated groups connecting through art